griptape-ai/griptape-nodes-library-googleai/README.md

 - **Veo Text-to-Video Generator**: Generate high-quality videos from text prompts using Google's state-of-the-art Veo model with advanced controls for aspect ratio, resolution, duration, and more.
 - **Veo Image-to-Video Generator**: Transform images into videos using Google's Veo model with base64 encoding support.
 - **Imagen Image Generator**: Generate images from text using Google's Imagen text-to-image models with comprehensive customization options.
+- **Lyria Audio Generator**: Generate 30-second instrumental music using Google's Lyria model with creative prompt guidance to avoid copyright issues.
 - **Multi Video Display**: A dynamic node that displays video players in a grid layout with individual output ports for each video position.
+- **Multi Audio Display**: A dynamic node that displays audio players in a grid layout with individual output ports for each audio position.

 ---